Narendran-sec/DS_Module13/Ex1-Find-and-display-the-priority-of-the-operator-in-the-given-Postfix-expression.md

 ```
 /*
 Program to find and display the priority of the operator in the given Postfix expression
-Developed by: AADITHYA R
+Developed by: Narendran K
-RegisterNumber:  212223240001
+RegisterNumber:  212223230135
 */

 #include <stdio.h> #include<string.h>